 Does Walmart Price Match?

 Yes, they do!
-Walmart will match prices online and in-store for goods and products as of 2022.
+Walmart will match prices online and in-store for goods and products.
 However, Walmart’s price matching policy can be a little complex, with nuances such as flash sales, online price matching, etc. Worry not, because we’ll explore all those areas in this article.

 What Is Price Matching?